 - Ensure fair competition with foreign state-owned and controlled enterprises.

-- Enhance regulatory cooperation and coherence, transparency, due process and
+- Enhance regulatory cooperation and coherence, transparency, due process and non-discrimination.

 - Update rules to address technical barriers to trade and sanitary and phytosanitary measures.